beancount/docs/docs/28_settlement_dates_in_beancount.md

 Motivation<a id="motivation"></a>
 ---------------------------------

 When a trade executes in an investment account, there is most often a delay between the date that the transaction is carried out (the “transaction date”) and the date that the funds are deposited in an associated cash account (the “settlement date”).
-This makes balance imported balance assertions sometimes requiring the fudging of their dates, and sometimes they can even be impossible.
+This makes imported balance assertions sometimes requiring the fudging of their dates, and sometimes they can even be impossible.
 This document proposes the addition of an optional “settlement date” to be attached to a transaction or a posting, and associated semantics for how to deal with the problem.

 Proposal Description<a id="proposal-description"></a>
 -----------------------------------------------------